 Can I make calls?

 Of course!
 In a world where zoom is now a verb, every workspace knows they’ll need to accommodate people having calls by phone or video.
-Some provide dedicated breakout spaces, some provide drop-in phone booths and some allow calls in the communal space.
+Some provide dedicated breakout spaces, some provide phone booths and some allow calls in the communal space.

 If you are making calls in the communal space, be respectful of others and use headphones to minimise the distraction.